intarchboard/idr-workshop/problem-statement.md

 (see also https://rule11.tech/bgp-persistent-oscillation/ for an explanation of persistent oscillations in BGP).

 This is largely the legacy of BGP breaking the total ordering of paths by introduction of MED.
-This trend continues with more and more "optional" path tie-breakers introduced by RFCs as well as vendors in their implementations.
+This trend continues with increasing numbers of "optional" path tie-breakers introduced by RFCs and implementations.

 While various conditions cause BGP to converge more often than would normally be required, BGP is also notoriously slow to converge.
 A general rule of thumb is to subtract the length of the current best AS path from the length of the next possible best path (in the case of a withdraw, the maximum AS path length in the network), and multiply this number by the Minimum Route Advertisement Interval.
 However, this is not necessarily BGP's fault as a protocol, a diffused computation suffers inherently from processing delays at every node.
 Also, to enhance stability at scale, it is often necessary to use "state compression" or hysteresis in advertisements.